Sairyss/system-design-patterns/README.md

 #### CDNs

 [Content delivery network](https://en.wikipedia.org/wiki/Content_delivery_network) is geographically distributed group of servers which work together to provide fast delivery of Internet content.

+CDNs work by storing copies of content at multiple locations around the world, and by routing users requests to the nearest location that has a copy of the requested content.
+This can reduce the distance that data has to travel, and can improve the speed and performance of content delivery.

 A CDN allows for the quick transfer of assets needed for loading Internet content including HTML pages, javascript files, stylesheets, images, and videos.